copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 43**

-- (Pierce County WA -- 12:36 AM Car Pursuit) Lakewood -- Deputy Kory Shaffer works graveyard.
+- (Pierce County, WA -- 12:36 AM Car Pursuit) Lakewood -- Deputy Kory Shaffer works graveyard.
 He has a family, likes working nights, loves the atmosphere and it allows time in the afternoon and evenings with his family.
 He coaches softball and t-ball, so it works out good.
 Deputy John Delgado is his partner.
 A call of the state police alone in a hit & run chase comes in and they go back him up.
 The car hits stop sticks, gets PITed, the white guy bails out on foot, goes through the woods, over barb wire and is caught.
 He is cuffed under a tree and led back out.
 Trooper Gerald Ames is the WA State Trooper who started chasing him.
 The suspect says he didn't have too much to drink, has a suspended license, no registration, title wasn't transferred, didn't want to get caught and has handcuffs on his rearview mirror and a Jack Daniels shirt.
 - Indianapolis, IN (8:06 PM Domestic Disturbance Call).
 When they arrive the door is open, the 28 year old son Christopher is drunk on the floor, the place is trashed and his mom is trying to find his false leg.
 Chris asks if he's going to jail, he flips out and is cuffed.
 He says his mom is a bitch.
 She says he had to buy $5 rotgut vodka, didn't know he had money, is usually a good person, but can't candle drinking and cops were there 15 minutes earlier.
 Chris says he hates his mom and is going to beat her.
 They take him outside and he won't stand up, so they put him in a chair.
 Mom brings his leg out and it has duct tape on it and he spits at her.
 They put him on the ground and charge him with battery by bodily waste.
 He is put on a stretched and EMT takes him away.
 Officer Paul Humphrey assists.
 - Pierce County, WA (3:39 AM Traffic Stop) Deputy Gavin Foster tries to pull over a red Chevy pickup truck with expired tags.
 The guy keeps going, then pulls into his driveway.
 Gavin asks him what the address is of his house and the suspect says, “that's a good question.
 I have a PO box, my girlfriend lives there and I know the red and blue lights mean stop, but I didn't.”
 He has no license, the female passenger Rene Lucille has no license either.
 The plates are stolen, the truck is stolen, but he has a bill of sale in the house.
 He has $9, a bag of MSA and bullets on him.
 Deputy Theron Hardesty checks Rene who says he hid a gun under the seat and they locate it.
 He says he traded for the truck 6-7 months ago, not sure where the paperwork is as he's in the middle of moving.
 He got it from a Mexican guy in Tacoma somewhere, doesn't remember where, a bowling alley maybe.
 They find a second gun and both are loaded.